WASdev/azure.websphere-traditional.image/docs/howto-update-image.md

 1. Visit the [README](../README.md) and find the link containing the text `singleserver`.
 Select that link to visit that repository.
 1. Increment the version of `pom.xml`.
+1. If creating a new Plan, update the `pid` value as described in [How Azure customer usage attribution works in the IBM Partner Center offers](howto-update-pids.md).
 1. Edit `main/src/main/bicep/config.json`.
    1. Change the value of `twasImageVersion` to be the value entered for `imageVersionNumber` previously.
 1. Push the commit to the branch on which you intend to run the workflow in the next step.